The pharmaceutical industry is giving up the search for an Alzheimer’s cure.

 - Facebook knows how many times you’ve searched for your ex because they track your every move.

-It took him 24 hours to realize it, but Peter Navarro, a trade adviser to U.S. President Donald Trump, now says it was “inappropriate” and a “mistake” for him to say Prime Minister Justin Trudeau deserved a “special place in hell” for retaliating against U.S. steel and aluminum tariffs.
+It took him 24 hours to realize it, but Peter Navarro, a trade adviser to the U.S. President, now says it was “inappropriate” and a “mistake” for him to say Prime Minister Justin Trudeau deserved a “special place in hell” for retaliating against U.S. steel and aluminum tariffs.

-From Spiegel, May of 2017: “Donald Trump has transformed the United States into a laughing stock and he is a danger to the world.
+From Spiegel, May of 2017: the U.S. President “has transformed the United States into a laughing stock and he is a danger to the world.
 He must be removed from the White House before things get even worse.” // 13 months later, this is more true now.

-- Meanwhile, is Trump thinking of expanding his real estate empire into North Korea?
+- Meanwhile, is the U.S. President thinking of expanding his real estate empire into North Korea?

-- Watch: Trump Met With Kim Jong-Un… Now What?
+- Watch: The U.S. President Met With Kim Jong-Un… Now What?